Content from Introduction

 Adjust Field Types

 After importing data, it’s a good idea to review the field types for each column.
 NocoDB gives the Field Type “Single line text” after importing data, but this can lead to different problems and limitations.
-Choosing the right field type helps NocoDB understand how to handle your data, and unlocks useful features for filtering, sorting, and analysis.
+Choosing the right field type helps NocoDB understand how to handle your data, and unlocks useful features for filtering, sorting, and analysing.

 Exercise: Changing field types